sbernasek/flyqma/docs/source/index.rst

   - **Annotation.** Identify distinct subpopulations of cells

-  - **Cell Selection.** Manually select cells for comparison
+  - **ROI Definition.** Manually define regions of interest within each image

   - **Comparison.** Compare expression levels between subpopulations

-To see Fly-QMA in action, check out `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during retinal patterning in *Drosophila*.
+To see Fly-QMA in action, check out the `FlyQMA manuscript <https://github.com/sebastianbernasek/flyqma_ms>`_ and `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during retinal patterning in *Drosophila*.

 .. toctree::